Stress is an inevitable part of life.

 2. Get moving

-I find exercise one of the easiest ways to reduce my stress levels, definitely easier than thought-based or mindfulness strategies.
+Exercise is one of the easiest ways to reduce my stress levels, definitely easier than thought-based or mindfulness strategies.
 For many people, exercise becomes an effective meditation in motion.
 Exercising outside and with others has also been linked to increased mood.

 Move Action Tip:

-When you are feeling stressed, get moving in a way that you enjoy — go for a walk, hit the gym, swim in the ocean, take a dance class, even housework can get your heart rate up!
+When you are stressed, get moving in a way that you enjoy — go for a walk, hit the gym, swim in the ocean, take a dance class, even housework can get your heart rate up!

 Outside-In Approach: Change your environment to reduce stress